 “We also don’t make crafty items,” Dickerson says.
 “We make gorgeous, modern designs that reflect the beauty and culture of the women in our partnerships.
 I can say this because the credit goes to my design team and the women in our partnerships.
 They are all rockstars in the most epic way.”

 This partnership aspect is crucial.
 Instead of today’s fashion world where designers are completely disconnected from makers, Raven + Lily partners with makers to build designs on the bedrock of their own skills.
 It’s a co-creation model, with awesome statement pieces as its result.
-Not to mention an awesome story.
+Not to mention a feel-good story.

 Raven + Lily is offering us, as shoppers, a spot in this partnership model as well.
 If we accept—we are partnering with makers like Ferdoz in India who as a single mother has found dignity and purpose as a Raven+Lily maker and is able to send her 5 daughters to school.
 Ferdoz is excited to know that beautiful women around the world are wearing what she creates.